UC Teaching Week 2017

 Blue Skies Workshop

 10AM-2PM - Engineering Core

-COME ALONG AND BE IN TO WIN ONE OF TWO IPADS!
+COME ALONG AND BE IN TO WIN AN APPLE TV!

 Come and see demonstrations of a range of technologies and teaching practices that will fire your imagination.
 From the truly ‘blue skies’ that will challenge and excite the leading technologists to some of the less bleeding edge technologies that are already in use at UC, but which you may not have experienced yourself before.
 There will be a variety of technology on display for you to experiment with including 3D printers, myo bands (wearable tech controller), Dash and Dot programmable robots, Holo lens (virtual/augmented reality smartglasses).

 10am – 10.30am A live demonstration of distance teaching by Professor Charley Fleischmann, Engineering, from Poland, linking to lab resources at UC - Core Atrium